acionescu/event-bus/README.md

 }
 ```

-Of course many more listeners doing different stuff can be added.
+Of course, many more listeners doing different stuff can be added.
 We may add a listener that stores the events in a database, or that sends an email when a particular event happens, or who knows.